Project Dates: Fall 2023–Spring 2025

 About the Project

-This project team is collaborating with Sidewalk Detroit to create a detailed plan for Eliza Howell Park — the fourth largest park in the City, with more than 250 acres on the northwest side — focusing on native plant restoration and invasive species management.
-The partnership aims to shape Sidewalk’s park projects for the future.
-Located in the Brightmoor neighborhood, Eliza Howell Park has been undergoing improvements since 2015 through community involvement and various enhancements - including the restoration of a vernal pond, the addition of benches, paths and interpretive signage, and the installation of Patrick Dougherty’s Stickwork sculpture (pictured above).
+This project team collaborated with Sidewalk Detroit and the City of Detroit to co-develop a detailed restoration and management plan for Eliza Howell Park, the City's third-largest park, which spans over 250 acres on the northwest side.
+Located in the Brightmoor neighborhood, Eliza Howell Park has been undergoing improvements since 2015 through community involvement and various enhancements, including the restoration of a vernal pond, the addition of benches, paths, and interpretive signage, and the installation of Patrick Dougherty’s Stickwork sculpture (pictured above).